The Laughter Files — An Encyclopedia of Comedy

 03

-She co-wrote The Royle Family with her then-partner Craig Cash; the pair drew heavily on their own families for material.
+She co-wrote The Royle Family with Craig Cash; the pair drew heavily on their own families for material.

 04

-The Royle Family was filmed in a real house in Manchester, with no studio audience and no laughter track.
+The Royle Family used a naturalistic set with no studio audience and no laughter track.

 05